resonance

 You are no doubt an expert at drawing out the structures for simple molecules like those shown below.
 In these molecules there are covalent bonds between the individual atoms and as you would expect these covalent bonds involve the sharing of a pair of electrons.
 The electrons in these covalent bonds are held firmly in place between nuclei of the two atoms involved in the bond.

-simple molecules which do not undergo resonance
+3d models of simple molecules which do not undergo resonance

-However there are other molecules such as benzene which cannot be accurately drawn using one single structure like that for methane, water or carbon dioxide shown above.
-The bonding electrons in benzene are not held in place between two nuclei as in the simple molecules above but they are delocalised.
-These delocalised electrons are found in a variety of molecules, not just benzene.
-Delocalised electrons are generally pi(π) electrons that are free to move over more than two atoms.
-This leads to a bit of a problem!
+These delocalised electrons are found in a variety of molecules and ions; not just benzene.
+Delocalised electrons are generally pi(π) electrons that are free to move over more than two atoms, this leads to a bit of a problem!
 How do we draw the structure of benzene or any other molecule with delocalised electrons if it is not possible to draw the position of the bonds holding the molecule together?

 In a molecule such as ethene which contain one carbon carbon double covalent bond (C=C).
 The double covalent bond between the carbon atoms consists of a sigma bond formed by the complete overlap of atomic orbitals and a pi(π) bond formed by the partial overlap of p-orbitals on the carbon atoms.
 The two electrons in each of the sigma and the pi(π) bond are held firmly between two carbon atoms.
-This makes it easy to draw out a molecular structure like the one above, we can easily show where the valency electrons are in the molecule by simply looking at the positions of the covalent bonds.
-However in a molecule such as benzene the pi(π) electrons are spread over the whole molecule, that is to say they are delocalised in clouds of electron density above and below the flat planar ring of carbon atoms, this is shown below.
+This makes it easy to draw out a molecular structure like the one above; we can easily show where the valency electrons are in the molecule by simply looking at the positions of the covalent bonds.
+However in a molecule such as benzene the pi(π) electrons are spread over the whole molecule, that is to say they are delocalised in clouds of electron density above and below the flat planar ring of carbon atoms, this is shown in the image below.

 To try and draw the structure of a benzene molecule we often draw out two separate structures, as shown below.
 However none of these structures represents the actual structure of a benzene molecule.
 The best that we can say is that the actual structure of a benzene molecule is a combination of the two structures shown below.
 The two structures shown below for benzene were proposed by Kekulé, he suggested, incorrectly that the two structures of benzene shifted back and forth between the two so that it was impossible to isolate any one particular structure.
-However his idea was wrong and we now know that the actual structure is a combination of both structures, we would say that the two structures are in resonance with each other.
+However his idea was wrong and we now know that the actual structure is a combination of both structures; we would say that the two structures are in resonance with each other.

 It is important to be aware that it is due to the limitations in the method we use to draw out the structures of molecules that stops us accurately drawing the real structure of benzene.
 So how would you describe the structure of a benzene molecule?
 Well you would have to say that its actual structure is a combination or a composite of the two different resonance forms.
 It is worth mentioning that the only difference between these two resonance forms is in the position of the C=C. The only problem is that all the carbon-carbon bond lengths in a benzene molecule are all the same length and are intermediate in length between carbon carbon single bond and carbon carbon double bonds in length, so the C=C and C-C bonds in the molecules shown below do not actually exist!